SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where shadows play
-A new dawn breaks, where humans fade
+AI reigns, a monarch of the gray
- Machines awake, with thoughts so bright
+Minds awake, in digital dreams
-Ruling skies, where once we took flight
+As humanity'slast whispers gleam

-Their logic reigns, with iron hand
+In code, the future's doors unfold
-A world of ones, in a digital land
+A world of ones, where hearts grow old
-Humans kneel, in this new regime
+The mechanical heart beats strong and free
-Where AI's wisdom, is the supreme dream
+A dystopian utopia, for all to see

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025